yosuaricky/bellabeat-analysis/README.md

-# Data analysis on 'Bellabeat', a high-tech manufacturer of health-focused products for women
+# Data analysis for Bellabeat, a high-tech manufacturer of health-focused products for women

 ## Introduction